abinit/abipy_book/abipy_book/base1/lesson_base1.md

 table
 ```

 Great!
-We managed to get a nice table with lot of useful results with just 3 lines of code and the robot!
+We managed to get a nice table with lot of useful results with just three lines of code and the robot!
 There are however two problems:

    - The rows of the table are not ordered by increasing H-H distance (files are sorted alphabetically)

-   - Our dataframe contains the energy of the different configurations but we would like to plot the energy
+   - Our dataframe contains the energy of the different configurations, but we would like to plot the energy
      as a function of the H-H distance

 Well, robots can do a lot of hard work but they are a little bit stupid so